Oregon Consumer Privacy Act: An Overview of OCPA

 What is the Oregon Consumer Privacy Act?

-The Oregon Consumer Privacy Act is one of the state-level data law with the intention of giving greater power to Oregon residents to better control their own information.
+The Oregon Consumer Privacy Act is a state law regulation of data protection to allow Oregon residents greater control over their data.

-After lawmakers signed the OCPA into law in 2023, it went into effect on July 1, 2024.
-In several ways, the OCPA aligns with other state privacy laws like the California Consumer Privacy Act (CCPA) in California and the General Data Protection Regulation (GDPR), while also introducing certain unique features.
+After lawmakers passed the OCPA in 2023 the bill went into effect on July 1, 2024.
+The OCPA generally follows the framework of other state privacy acts, particularly the California Consumer Privacy Act (CCPA) in California, and GDPR.
+However, the Oregon law contains a number of distinctive provisions.

-- Right to Access: users can make a request to know what personal data a business is holding about them.
+• Right to Access: Consumers can submit a request to know what personal data a business has collected about them.

-- Opt-Out Rights: Consumers can exercise their right to opt out of targeted advertising, the sale of their personal data, or profiling practices applied for significant decisions.
+• Opt-Out Rights: Consumers have the right to opt out of advertising targeting, the sale of personal data, or profiling practices used for significant decisions.

 To Whom Does the Oregon Privacy Law Apply?